lamhq/tech-notes/devops/aws/7-security/2-permission-and-access.md

 If one AWS service needs to send an API call to another AWS service, it will most likely use role-based access where the AWS service assumes a role, gains access to the temporary credentials, and then sends the API call to the other AWS service who then verifies the request.

 **Another identity that can assume an IAM role to gain access to AWS is external identity providers**.
 You can leverage IAM roles to grant access to existing identities from your enterprise user directory.
 These are known as federated users.
 AWS assigns a role to a federated user when access is requested through an identity provider.
 We also have AWS services that can make this process a little bit easier, such as AWS Single Sign-On.

-## Multi-factor Authentication

-You can enable MFA for the root user and IAM users.

-As a best practice, enable MFA for the root user and all IAM users in your account.
-By doing this, you can keep your AWS account safe from unauthorized access.